chilio/laravel-dusk-ci/README.md

 ### **Changelog**
+- 2019-09-24 - **chilio/laravel-dusk-ci:old-stable** is deprecated for now.
+Use it only with old Laravel versions (before 5.5)
 - 2019-05-06 - Latest chromedriver compatibility updated v.75
 - 2019-04-04 - Latest chromedriver compatibility updated v.74
 - 2018-12-20 - PHP 7.3 in  `php-7.3` tag